Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Elicitability and Consistent Scoring Functions

 where $G:\rvsupp \rightarrow \Reals$ is strictly convex with subgradient $G'$; taking $G(x) = x^2$ leads to the squared error.
 For the $\alpha$-quantile, and thus the value-at-risk $\VaR_{\alpha}$ as in \cref{def:value-at-risk}, any strictly consistent $\score$ must be of the form

 where $G:\rvsupp \rightarrow \Reals$ is a nondecreasing function.
-On the other hand, several researchers proved the non $1$-elicitability of well-known functionals, such as the variance, expected-shortfall, also known as conditional value-at-risk (\CVaR{}), and any spectral risk measure \citep[see e.g.][]{gneiting2011making}.
+On the other hand, several researchers proved the non $1$-elicitability of well-known functionals, such as the variance, expected-shortfall, also known as conditional value-at-risk (\CVaR{}), and any spectral risk measure (see e.g. \cite{gneiting2011making}).